feisenyu/transformers_4573/awesome-transformers.md

 ## [spaCy](https://github.com/explosion/spaCy)

 [spaCy](https://github.com/explosion/spaCy) is a library for advanced Natural Language Processing in Python and Cython.
 It's built on the very latest research, and was designed from day one to be used in real products.
-It offers support for transformers models through its third party package, spacy-transformers.
+It offers support for transformers_4573 models through its third party package, spacy-transformers_4573.

 Keywords: NLP, Framework